minoa-lang/reference/src/attributes.md

 #### `bit_size` [↵](#code-generation-attributes-)

-The `bit_size` attribute is used to explicitly define the bitsize of a type when used in a [bitfield](./type-system/types/bitfield-types.md).
+The `bit_size` attribute is used to explicitly define the bitsize of a type when used in a [bitfield].
 The attribute takes an integer literal value defining the bitwidth of a type in bits.

 #### `field_prioity` [↵](#code-generation-attributes-)

-The `field_priority` attribute is used to define the priority of field within a `struct` with a Minoa representation, see [field priority](./type-system/type-layout/layout-representation.md#field-priority-).
+The `field_priority` attribute is used to define the priority of field within a `struct` with a Minoa representation, see [field priority].

 #### `val_range` [↵](#code-generation-attributes-)